dominikcebula/ResoSwitch/README.md

 # ResoSwitch

-**ResoSwitch** is a lightweight Windows tray application that lets you instantly switch between custom screen resolutions using a global keyboard shortcut or tray menu.
+**ResoSwitch** is a lightweight Windows tray application that lets you instantly switch between screen resolutions using a global keyboard shortcut or tray menu.
 It is ideal for anyone who frequently changes display settings, such as during remote meetings, presentations or content creation.
 With ResoSwitch, you can quickly toggle between resolutions without interrupting your workflow.